rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/netgear_r7000_command_injection.md

   **CMD**

-  This is the command to execute on the router. if you input spaces, they will be converted to `$IFS` when running the command.
+  This is the command to execute on the router.
+If you input spaces, they will be converted to `$IFS` when running the command.

 ## Scenarios